How to write a good CV for retail apprenticeships and jobs

 List your experience with your current or most recent job first.
 Recruiters want to know about your responsibilities, your achievements and your skills.

-David says: ‘Highly promising candidates ensure that the information they provide is clear and articulately written.
+A recruiter at Tesco says: ‘Highly promising candidates ensure that the information they provide is clear and articulately written.
 It is to the point and focused around what they have contributed, achieved and learned.’

 When writing about your work experience, good skills to mention include customer service, team work, flexibility, communication, time management and decision making.
 Emphasise, too, how your skills and attributes match what the retailers want – describe your roles and skills using the keywords and phrases the retailer uses in its advert.